 In the longer term, I'm looking to develop a neo-Kantian ethics that transparently avoids some of the less attractive implications of Kant's views (even when interpreted liberally).
 I also seek to integrate Kantian and socialist themes in a defense of a new(-ish) kind of egalitarian political philosophy.
-I may take these matters too seriously.
-They express my current fundamental aim as a philosopher, which is to resist the commodification of value in every domain.
+This project fits well with my current fundamental aim as a philosopher, which is to resist the commodification of value in every domain.
 Consequentialists commodify value in ethics.
 Epistemic consequentialists do the same thing in epistemology.
 And market fundamentalists have been doing it in economics and real life since the 1970s; if successful by their own lights, they will bring us back to 19th century working conditions and the depths of 1930s politics.
 I reject all of this, and see it all as an existential threat to humanity, philosophy, and the humanities (to which philosophy wholly belongs).

 Another new project is more traditional.
 A year ago I published a paper arguing that knowledge should be analyzed in non-normative terms, and vindicating the thought that epistemology in the narrow, etymological sense is a branch of the philosophy of mind.
 This project led me to an analysis of knowledge inspired by Theaetetus's idea that 'knowledge is nothing but perception', though where the perception at issue is intellectual rather than sensory (in line with Plato's account of knowledge in the Republic).
 I defend this style of analysis in a working paper entitled 'Knowledge and the Presentation of Reality', where I argue that knowledge that p is that general factive mental state which, when occurrent, constitutes a presentation of the fact that p.
 While this paper defends one side of Theaetetus's idea (knowledge is quasi-perceptual access), I defend the other side in my new paper 'Non-Epistemic Perception as Mere Technology': perception is occurrent knowledge, and the mere sensing of objects and features is just part of the technology of perception rather than part of its fundamental nature.